SR Smart Reviews

 Project Length: Jan 2017 - Current

-The goal of this project is to reimagine the review management tool and provide practices around the states with a simple yet powerful tool to help them to get more reviews and improve their online reputation.
+The goal of this project is to redesign the current review management workflow in the Solutionreach Platform to help practices around the states getting more online reviews.

 Online reviews are critical to the new patient acquisition.
 About 80 percent of prospective patients are using online reviews as their first step in finding a new provider.
 To help practices improve their online presence, Solutionreach(SR) launched Review Management around 2010 and it has been a core function since then.
 It automatically sends review invitation email to patients after their appointments and presents patient reviews on a prebuilt site powered by SR.